Per Diems for Dummies - Germany

 All amounts are listed per country, but exceptionally expensive cities have their own adjusted rate — life in a capital or big city can be considerably more expensive than on the countryside.

-For example, according to the 2017 document, this is what a German employee traveling to London can claim:
+For example, according to the new rules of 2019, this is what a German employee traveling to London can claim:

 - €62 per full 24 hours

 - €41 for the day of arrival and departure

 The German language is home to some long words, and this one is a prime example that is also widely used.
 Roughly translated to meal allowance, it refers to the government-imposed system of daily allowances for business travellers, excluding the Übernachtungspauschale.
 Since the Übernachtungspauschale is often paid for directly by the employer anyway, Verpflegungsmehraufwand and Tagespauschale are quite often used interchangeably.